EAGLE SCOUT ADVANCEMENT

 Here are the ways that you may submit your Eagle applications for processing:

-- For now, the building will be open on Wednesdays between 10 am – 12noon.
-For as long as that continues, Eagle applications can be dropped off during these hours for Council verification.
+- The Scout Achievement Center is open on weekdays (M-F) between 9am-5pm.
+Eagle applications can be dropped off during these hours for Council verification.
 These applications can then be returned to you by mail, or they can be picked up the following Wednesday.
 Second time Eagle, final submissions can also be dropped off, however, they will not be returned via mail and will need to be picked up upon approval.
 You will receive a call when they are ready as usual.

 - You can also drop your Eagle paperwork in our mail slot.
 It is located on the right side of the building by the delivery area.
-Again, 1st time Eagle applications can be returned to you by mail, if you provide us with a proper mailing address or they can be picked up on Wednesdays between 10 am – 12 noon for as long as we are allowed to remain open.
+Again, 1st time Eagle applications can be returned to you by mail, if you provide us with a proper mailing address or they can be picked up on weekdays between 9am – 5pm.
+The Scout Achievement Center office is closed on Saturday and Sunday.
 Please check our website for any changes in hours of operations.

 - You may also mail your Eagle paperwork to: